 We started Captain Experiences to make it easy to book fishing and hunting guides around the world.
 With over 1,250 Damn Good Guides, our platform makes finding and booking a trip seamless.
 Head here to check out our trips.

-In the 1970s and 80s’ red drum were commercially harvested and were not a protected game fish which ultimately led to overfishing resulting in smaller and fewer fish.
-With the elimination of commercial fishing and the addition of strict bag limits redfish have been able to recover.
+In the 1970s and '80s, red drum were commercially harvested and were not a protected game fish.
+This ultimately led to overfishing, resulting in smaller and fewer fish.
+With the elimination of commercial fishing and the addition of strict bag limits, redfish have been able to recover.

 Redfish or red drum can be found in the inshore waters of the Atlantic Ocean and the Gulf of Mexico where they have become one of the most popular game fish.
-These beautiful fish generally have gold to red streamlined bodies with a distinct black spot on their tail but multiple spots are also not uncommon.
+These beautiful fish generally have gold to red streamlined bodies with a distinct black spot on their tail, but multiple spots on redfish are also not uncommon.

 Red drum do not have an open season in the federal waters of the Gulf of Mexico or The Atlantic, and the harvest of redfish is strictly prohibited.
 In most state waters, redfish have no closed season and can be harvested year-round within the bag limits set by each state.
 Redfish can be caught throughout the year but the best time of year to catch a giant bull redfish is from late summer through the fall but will vary depending on your specific location.